Proposed expansion of the Buffalo Metro Rail

 Since the Buffalo Metro Rail light rail was proposed in the 1970s, there have been multiple proposals for expanding the system, which is currently a single 6.4 mile long line.
-Public officials, agencies and advocacy groups have created plans, with the most recent and formidable being an extension to the town of Amherst.
-One organization, the Citizens Regional Transportation Corporation (CRTC), promotes the implementation and expansions of light-rail service for the City of Buffalo and the surrounding Buffalo/Niagara region in New York State.
+Public officials, agencies and advocacy groups have created plans, with the most recent and extensive being an extension to the town of Amherst.
+Groups have formed on both sides of the issue.

 Overview

-The CRTC has recommended construction of its proposed "Airport Corridor" and proposed "Tonawandas Corridor".
+The Citizens Regional Transportation Corporation (CRTC) promotes the implementation and expansions of light-rail service for the City of Buffalo and the surrounding Buffalo/Niagara region in New York State.
+The CRTC recommended construction of an "Airport Corridor" and a "Tonawandas Corridor".
 The two proposals mentioned are a small part of the massive multi-line system, with proposals to go as far south as Hamburg and Orchard Park, as far east as Lancaster and as far north as Niagara Falls, New York.
-Many of the proposed extensions would be built on abandoned railroad rights-of-way (ROW), costing a fraction of what it would cost for excavating and creating new underground rail tunnels.
+Many of the proposed extensions would be built on abandoned railroad rights-of-way (ROW).